If you have to buy it, get the best deal!

 Large offers from The Big Three are almost always available so I do not list small offers.

 Generals tips on getting the best deal get edited when I discover something new.
-I also edit my detailed lists for specific retailers, including: Sephora, Ulta, Julep, and Birchbox.
+I also edit my detailed lists for specific retailers, including: Sephora, Ulta, Julep, Birchbox., and Target.
 The idea is putting everything you need to know in one place so you know how to approach each purchase.

 If you’re shopping online, participating in multiple Pay-to-Shop Programs can help maximize your deal by giving you access to more: discount codes, retailers, percentages of cash back, bonus offers, and more.